Robust Investment-Driven Insurance Pricing and Liquidity Management: Quantitative Analysis

 \subsection{Impact of Robustness Degree}

-We next investigate how the degree of concern for model uncertainty affects the equilibrium outcomes.
+We next examine how the degree of concern for model uncertainty affects equilibrium outcomes within the admissible parameter region.
 Theoretically, a larger $\theta$ corresponds to lower ambiguity aversion, implying that insurers place greater confidence in the reference probability model.
-As shown in Figure~\ref{Figure Different Robustness Degree}, when $\theta$ increases from a moderately low to a moderately high level, the equilibrium insurance price decreases monotonically for a given capacity level.
-This result is consistent with the intuition that more ambiguity-averse insurers (i.e., with smaller $\theta$) require higher premiums to compensate for model misspecification risk.
-However, no such monotonic pattern is observed for the market-to-book ratio in the low-capacity region, although this effect is visually less pronounced in the figure.
+Figure~\ref{Figure Different Robustness Degree} reports the results for values of $\theta\in \{0.8,1.5,2.8,3.5\}$.
+For a given level of aggregate capacity, the equilibrium insurance price decreases as $\theta$ increases from a moderately low to a moderately high level.
+This pattern is consistent with the standard interpretation of robust control: when insurers are more concerned about model misspecification, they require higher compensation for bearing underwriting and financial risks.

-Notably, as $\theta$ increases, the upper boundary of aggregate capacity expands sharply, indicating that dividend payments are significantly delayed.
-Compared with the equilibrium without external financial investment, where the dividend payout boundary first increases and then decreases with $\theta$, eventually converging to the boundary value of the equilibrium without model uncertainty as $\theta \to \infty$ \citep{pang2026robust}, the upper boundary in the present setting shows no sign of convergence.
-Instead, it diverges rapidly as insurers channel an increasing portion of their liquid reserves into financial investments, as illustrated in the fourth panel of Figure~\ref{Figure Different Robustness Degree}.
-More importantly, we find that when $\theta$ becomes either too large or too small, the numerical solution to the equilibrium system ceases to exist (similar to the case with extreme correlation values).
-This suggests that the existence of a robust equilibrium requires $\theta$ to lie within an intermediate range, ensuring that insurers’ ambiguity concerns are neither negligible nor excessively strong.
+The robustness parameter also affects the endogenous boundaries.
+As $\theta$ increases, the payout boundary expands substantially, indicating that dividend payments are delayed.
+This behavior differs from the model without external financial investment in \citet{pang2026robust}, where the payout boundary eventually converges to its no-ambiguity counterpart as $\theta\to\infty$.
+In the present model, the investment channel prevents such a smooth convergence.
+As ambiguity concerns weaken, the system moves toward the no-ambiguity investment benchmark, in which the investment rule becomes ill-defined near a payout boundary satisfying $R(\overline M)=0$.

+Therefore, the robust verification system should not be read as a global existence result.
+The ODE system in Proposition~\ref{Proposition Robust Equilibrium} provides a set of necessary conditions for a stationary Markovian barrier equilibrium under Assumptions~\ref{Assumption market-to-book ratio} and~\ref{Assumption Robust}, but we do not prove existence or uniqueness of its solution for all parameter values.
+In the numerical implementation, the benchmark calibration produces an admissible verification solution, and the targeted theta audit suggests that this solution remains stable only over an intermediate range of robustness parameters.
+In particular, under the benchmark parameter setting, the case $\theta=3.8$ is close to the boundary of numerical admissibility, while $\theta=4.0$ and larger values in the targeted grid fail to produce admissible verification solutions.

 \begin{Remark} An important theoretical contribution of this paper is to demonstrate the existence of an equilibrium within a dynamic liquidity management framework that incorporates outside financial investment opportunities.
 While we acknowledge the contribution of \citet{luciano2022fluctuations}, which extends the benchmark model of \citet{henriet2016dynamics} by introducing a financial market to explain certain asset pricing phenomena, we point out that the equilibrium they define (Theorem 1 in their paper) does not actually exist, at least not in a barrier-type form.
 More specifically, there cannot exist a finite payout boundary satisfying the condition $R(\overline{M}) = 0$.
 Otherwise, according to their formulation, the aggregate investment amount $Y^{\ast}(M) = \frac{\mu - r}{R^{\ast}(M)\sigma^2}$ would be ill-defined at $\overline{M}$, and consequently, the ODE satisfied by the market-to-book ratio function would have no solution consistent with the boundary conditions.